The baby name Scout followed fellow To Kill a Mockingbird names Harper and Atticus up the popularity charts.

 In French, écouter means to listen.
 An earlier form of the verb was spelled escouter, with the same meaning.
 It came from the Latin word ausculare, to listen to.

-Eventually, the word became a noun for someone who was exploring in search of new information.
-There’s a brief period in the eighteenth century when a competing word, borrowed from Scandinavian, meant to mock or taunt.
+Eventually, the verb became a noun for someone who was exploring in search of new information.
+There’s a brief period during the eighteenth century when a similar word, borrowed from Scandinavian, meant to mock or taunt.
 But that has faded, and it’s the earlier sense that prevails.

-The image is so strong thanks to Robert Baden-Powell, a British army officer.
-Way back in 1906, Baden-Powell wrote a book titled Scouting for Boys.
+British army officer Robert Baden-Powell penned Scouting for Boys way back in 1906.
 He’d written on the topic for a military audience previously, but this took things in a different direction.
 On publication in 1908, it became a sensation.
-While Baden-Powell imagined that existing organizations would adopt the outdoorsy principles for their own programs, the opposite happened.
+While Baden-Powell imagined that organizations would incorporate the outdoorsy principles into their existing programs, the opposite happened.

-Boys clamored for their own scouting groups.
+Boys clamored for their own scouting-specific groups.
 It grew quickly, and spread world-wide.
-Initially, the sister organization was known as Girl Guides, but that changed.
+Initially, the sister organization was known as Girl Guides, but that changed to Girl Scouts in the US in 1912.
 Now scouting is a catch-all term for many similar organizations, and scout is used as a unisex term.

-Since the earliest days, members promised to conform to the ideals of their organization, beginning with the phrase, “On my honor …” The phrase “scout’s honor” makes this feel like outdoorsy – but maybe a little bit like a virtue name, too.
+Since the earliest days, members promised to conform to the ideals of their organization, beginning with the phrase, “On my honor …” The phrase “scout’s honor” transforms the capable, outdoorsy baby name Scout into something of a virtue name.

 It’s often cited as groundwork for the modern civil rights movement.